xiaohan2012/signed-local-community/README.md

 - effect of number of outlier nods: `run_experiment_effect_of_outlier_size.py`
 - effect of number of seed: `run_experiment_effect_of_seed_size.py`

+# reproducing the figures/tables in the submission

-## jupyter notebooks along the process
+# jupyter notebooks along the process

 the following notebooks highlights the thought process and how the project has involved: